-EDU 210 - Foundations of Education 3.0 Credit(s) Lecture 3
+EDU 210 - Foundations of Education

 Foundations of Education brings students into contact with the numerous facets and issues involved in American elementary and secondary education.
 Students learn about teaching as a profession, the philosophy of education, education in the historical context, curriculum development, and contemporary issues facing the public and educators.